x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/exchange-activesync-exchange-2013-help.md

 - **Device password policies**: Exchange ActiveSync lets you configure several options for device passwords.

-    > [!NOTE]
-    > Apple Touch ID and Face ID are not supported as a substitute for a device password.
-If you enable Touch ID or Face ID to secure your iOS device, you must still create and enter a password if your mobile device mailbox policies require a password.

   The device password options include the following:

   - **Minimum password length (characters)**: This option specifies the length of the password for the mobile device.
 The default length is 4 characters, but as many as 18 can be included.